sreeharshaparuchur1/yeet-or-be-yeeted/README.md

 make all
 ./graphics_asgn1

-Hope you enjoy playing this, as much as I did making it :wink:
+Hope you enjoy playing this, as much as I did making it!